telerik/kendo-ui-core/docs-aspnet-mvc/helpers/upload/chunk-upload.md

 }
 ```

-> Important
->
-> Chunk upload is available only with the [asynchronous mode]({%slug modesoperation_uploadhelper_aspnetmvc%}#asynchronous-mode) of **Kendo Upload**.
+## Fine-Tuning

-You can also change or fine-tune the chunk uploading funciontlity by using these configration options:
+To modify or fine-tune the chunk upload, use any of the following configuration options:

-* `Concurrent` ([async.concurrent](../../../kendo-ui/api/javascript/ui/upload#configuration-async.concurrent))—controls whether the selected files will be uploaded simultaneously or one after another;
+* `Concurrent` ([async.concurrent](../../../kendo-ui/api/javascript/ui/upload#configuration-async.concurrent))&mdash;Controls whether the selected files are uploaded simultaneously or one after the other.
-* `AutoRetryAfter` ([async.autoRetryAfter](../../../kendo-ui/api/javascript/ui/upload#configuration-async.autoRetryAfter))—the time interval (in miliseconds) after which the Kendo Upload will try to retry a failed upload;
+* `AutoRetryAfter` ([async.autoRetryAfter](../../../kendo-ui/api/javascript/ui/upload#configuration-async.autoRetryAfter))&mdash;The time interval in milliseconds after which the Upload attempts to retry a failed upload.
-* `MaxAutoRetries` ([async.maxAutoRetries](../../../kendo-ui/api/javascript/ui/upload#configuration-async.maxAutoRetries))—the amount of attempts the Kendo Upload will make to retry a failed upload.
-After that will report an upload fail.
+* `MaxAutoRetries` ([async.maxAutoRetries](../../../kendo-ui/api/javascript/ui/upload#configuration-async.maxAutoRetries))&mdash;The number of attempts the Upload makes to retry a failed upload before reporting it.

 ###### Example